KH2FM-Mods-Num/Music-Rando-PC/README.md

 A mod for the OpenKH Mod Manager that randomizes the KH2 Music along with any other additions.

 ## How to use:
-1. Navigate to the extracted KH2PC folder
-2. Copy the `bgm` and `vagstream` folders
-3. Install the mod using OpenKH Mod Manager
+1. Install the mod using OpenKH Mod Manager
-4. Navigate to your OpenKH, folder, then go to `Mods/KH2FM-Mods-Num/Music-Rando-PC`
+2. Navigate to your OpenKH, folder, then go to `Mods/KH2FM-Mods-Num/Music-Rando-PC`
-5. Paste the folders copied earlier
-6. Delete any files within that you don't want to randomize
-7. Make a new `bgmnew` folder
-8. Copy all the desired custom music into that folder
+3. (Optional) Open `musiclist.json` and delete the entry of any track you want to keep vanilla.
+4. Make 4 folders named `Field`, `Battle`, `Cutscene`, and `Wild`.
+5. Put the music files into any of the above folders:
+  - Field   : Replaces exploration themes and some minigame tracks
+  - Battle  : Replaces battle themes, forced fight tracks, and some minigame tracks
+  - Cutscene: Replaces cutscene tracks and Dearly Beloved
+  - Wild    : Replaces any of the above
+6. When in doubt, choose `Wild`.
+For information on how the zip seed generator classifies the tracks, see [here](https://github.com/tommadness/KH2Randomizer/blob/master/Module/randomBGM.py)
-9. Feel free to have subfolders within that folder or to rename the music files, but only the files that end in `.scd` will be considered
+7. Feel free to have subfolders within that folder or to rename the music files, but only the files that end in `.scd` will be considered
-10. Run `Randomize.exe`
+8. Run `Randomize.exe`
-11. Follow the steps as if you just installed a zip seed to apply it to your PC
+9. Follow the steps as if you just installed a zip seed to apply it to your PC
-12. Your music is now randomized!
+10. Your music is now randomized!

+## Extraction Tips:
+- Older games can have their files extracted from `.pkg` by `OpenKH`, `build_from_mm` or [`KHPCPatchManager`](https://github.com/AntonioDePau/KHPCPatchManager/releases)
+  - KH1 music files can be extracted from `kh1_first.pkg` and `kh1_second.pkg`.
+They're inside the `amusic` folder.
+Delete all the folders without `music` in the name.
+  - Re:CoM music files can be extracted from `recom.pkg`.
+They're inside the `STREAM/0001` folder.
+  - KH2 music files are inside the `bgm` and `vagstream` folders.
+  - BbS music files can be extracted from `bbs_fourth.pkg`.
+They're inside the `sound/win/bgm` folder.
+  - Days and Re:Coded movies music files can be extracted from `mare.pkg`.
+They're inside the `sound` folder.
+Delete the `us` and `jp` folder.
+  - DDD music files can be extracted from `kh3d_first.pkg` and `kh3d_fourth.pkg`.
+They're inside the `sound/jp/output/BGM` folder.
+- Newer games can have their files extracted from `.pak` by [`Umodel`](https://www.gildor.org/en/projects/umodel) .
+You will need the extraction key for each game.
+After that, the .uasset files can be converted using [`VGMToolbox`](https://sourceforge.net/projects/vgmtoolbox/).
+  - 0.2 music files are inside `Game/Sound/BGM`.
+They can be converted to .ogg with VGMToolbox on `Misc.
+Tools/Extraction Tools/Streams/Xiph.Org OGG Extractor`.
+The loop points are present within the file but can't be viewed on Foobar.
+  - KH3 music files are inside `Game/Sound/BGM`, with remind tracks in `Game/Sound/_DLC/BGM`.
+They can be converted to .hca with VGMToolbox on `Misc.
+Tools/Extraction Tools/Streams/CRI HCA Extractor`.